CharlesTaylor7/trendy-philosophy/README.md

 ## To Do
+- Allow queries to be more than 1 word
+- User toggle between exact & fuzzy matching

 - Implement user toggles on data sources
-- Allow queries to be more than 1 word
 - Implement screen scraping to get the publisher & citation info from PhilPapers
 - Make smarter requests of PhilPapers.org

 - Provision a PostgreSQL table

-- Autofocus to first empty query box
-- Tab between search queries
 - Add color picker for each trendline
 - Implement add button for adding a new query
 - Implement delete button for deleting a query